Direction Preferring Confidence Intervals: Comparison of direction preferring (marginal and conditional) CIs to standard and MP alternatives

 \subsection{The Choice of the Inflation Parameter}

-For a given confidence level $1 - \alpha$, the only free parameter when constructing the direction-preferring CIs is the inflation parameter, $r_-$.
+For a given confidence level $1 - \alpha$, the only free parameter when constructing the direction-preferring CIs is the preference parameter $\epsilon$.
+This is similar to control $r$ which is the inflation parameter of the acceptance region at $\theta = 0$ compared to the shortest possible acceptance region.
 The inflation parameter controls the trade-off between the minimal observed effect for which the sign is determined and the length of the CI for the negative values.
-Since the analyst is interested mainly in positive effect size estimates, we examine the gain, in terms of the minimal value of $y$ for which the sign of $\theta$ is determined from increasing $r_-$.
+Since the analyst is interested mainly in positive effect size estimates, we examine the gain, in terms of the minimal value of $y$ for which the sign of $\theta$ is determined from increasing $r$.

 We examine the value in the marginal and conditional settings for a normally distributed estimator, $Y \sim N(\theta, 1)$.
-In the conditional setting the truncation values is set to $c = q_0(0.025) = 1.96$, this correspond to a common selection threshold used for secondary end-points in clinical trials.
+In the conditional setting the truncation values is set to $c = q_{0.025} = 1.96$, this correspond to a common selection threshold used for secondary end-points in clinical trials.